aragos/tichu-tournament/docs/api.md

     inclusive.
   * `ew_pair`: Integer.
 The number of the east-west pair.
 Must be between 1 and `no_pairs`, inclusive.
+  * `mps`: Float.
+Matchpoints, as seen from the perspective of position indicated by `X-position`.

 #### Status codes